Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UG2P1E/lost-and-found">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U3MD12/homecoming">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Nene doesn't have long to live.
-While Kou struggles with the revelation, Nene goes about<br>her day none the wiser.
-Only she can't seem to find Hanako.</p>
+<p align="center">Natsu and the others defeat Alta Face and save Elentear.
+They're reunited with the guild<br>members in Drasil, but their 100 Years Quest continues.
+Meanwhile, Selene is taken to Diabolos<br>after being defeated by Suzaku.
+But things are not what it seems...</p>
 </td>
 </tr>
 </table>